Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 To give you an idea of the sheer variety of foods you will encounter in Taiwan’s night markets, here are my 101 recommended Taiwanese street foods to watch out for.
 In many ways, street food is the best way to experience Taiwanese cuisine.

 In this article I’m going to introduce the best Taipei night markets.
 I’ll start with the “Big 5” in Taipei City (Shilin, Raohe, Ningxia, Tonghua, and Huaxi).
-Then I’ll cover some more local night markets in Taipei before moving out into New Taipei City, the large city that surrounds Taipei City, and one special night market in Keelung, a port city on the northeast coast.
+Then I’ll cover some more local and off-the-beaten-path night markets in Taipei before moving out into New Taipei City, the large city that surrounds Taipei City.
+And finally, one special night market in Keelung, a port city on the northeast coast.

 For each one, I’ll tell you what dishes the night market is famous for, where to find the Michelin food stalls, and how to get to each night market.
 At the end, I’ll share some more general information about Taiwan night markets, their history, and more.

 For vegetarians and vegans, see my recommended vegetarian stalls at every night market in Taipei.